ibutcha/k8s-notes/eks/ingress/2-deploy-aws-alb-ingress-controller.md

-Deploy AWS ALB Ingress controller
+Deploy AWS Load Balancer controller
 ---
 Let’s deploy the AWS ALB Ingress controller into our EKS cluster using the steps below.